-The ACGME accredited Pediatric Hospice and Palliative Medicine Fellowship is a one year program with a 12 block rotation academic calendar.
+The ACGME accredited Pediatric Hospice and Palliative Medicine Fellowship is a one-year program with a 12-block rotation academic calendar.
 Our interdisciplinary palliative care team averages approximately 300 patient consults per year.

 Fellows will train in all inpatient units across Johns Hopkins All Children’s Hospital.
-Units include NICU, PICU, CVICU medical/surgical units, and cancer center.
+Units include NICU, PICU, CVICU medical/surgical units, and cancer institute.
 During these rotations, fellows work as members of the interdisciplinary consultation teams, receiving clinical training in the full range of palliative care assessment, multidimensional care planning including appropriate acute and non-acute symptom management, counseling patients and families, supporting ethical health care decision-making, and working with referring physicians and teams to implement palliative care recommendations in the inpatient setting.
 This experience will provide fellows with skills and knowledge necessary to work effectively with interdisciplinary team members, other physicians including surgeons, intensivists, hospitalists and other medical subspecialists, as well as patients and their families to prevent and relieve suffering.
 Fellows care for patients from a diverse range of multicultural and socioeconomic populations with a broad spectrum of diagnostic and palliative care needs, including cancer and non-cancer conditions, cognitive impairment, ventilator dependence, g-tube dependence, cystic fibrosis and epilepsy among other conditions with mixed payer resources.
 The hospital has diagnostic laboratory, imaging services, and a range of consulting physicians.